 Consider these other stress-reduction recommendations to enhance a senior loved one’s outlook:

 - Assist someone else.
 Very little makes us feel happier than knowing we’re making a difference in the life of an individual in need of assistance.
 Persuade your loved one to locate a volunteer opportunity linked to a specific interest, such as assisting the homeless, animals at a pet shelter, victims of abuse, and so on.

 - Get up and get moving.
 Being active is valuable for our mind and mood just as much as in regards to our physical wellbeing.
 Accompany your loved one to the gym, the local pool, or on a daily walk through the neighborhood.

 - Schedule an event.
 Having something enjoyable to look forward to is an easy pick-me-up.
 Brainstorm ideas of things a senior loved one has always wished to do, and make a plan to make one or more of them a real possibility.

 - Talk (or write) it out.
 Discover if your loved one could possibly be open to speaking with a professional counselor to effectively work through stress; if not, journaling can be helpful in putting words to emotions and giving the opportunity for self-expression plus the release of built-up stress.

 - Partner with Morning Glory Home Care.
 Morning Glory Home Care is always readily available to help remedy stress for seniors in a variety of ways – from pleasant companionship to permit a senior loved one the chance for increased socialization and involvement in interesting activities, to help with housework and meal planning, errand-running, transportation, and so much more.

-Contact Morning Glory Home Care, the leaders in elder care in Alton, IL, at 618-667-8400 to set up an in-home consultation and learn more about how we can help seniors dealing with stress, restoring a feeling of happiness and wellbeing for your family member!
+Contact Morning Glory Home Care, providers of home health services in Belleville, IL and the surrounding area, at 618-667-8400 to set up an in-home consultation and learn more about how we can help handle and prevent stress in seniors, restoring a feeling of happiness and wellbeing for your family member!